-Regents Chemistry (3730) 1 credit Prerequisites: Successful completion of Regents Earth Science or Regents Biology.
-It's highly recommended that students have successfully completed Algebra or equivalent.
+Regents Chemistry (3730)

+Prerequisites: Successful completion of Algebra or equivalent.
+It is strongly recommended that students successfully complete both Regents Earth Science and Regents Biology.

 Regents Chemistry is the study of the composition and structure of matter, the changes that matter undergoes, and the energy that accompanies those changes.
 Laboratory work is designed to demonstrate the basic concepts discussed.
 Upon completion of the requirement in this course, students will take the New York State Regents Examination in Chemistry.
 Regents Chemistry meets for double periods on alternate days.